AnaMelisaGo/kids-first-healthy-cooking/README.md

 <br>

 All links work, they all open on another tab when clicked.
 The navigation bar, footer, and all the images are showing too.
-I also tested all the buttons if the url works and they all show the section of the webpage intended to.
+I also tested all the buttons if the url works and they all show the section of the webpage intended to go to.

 <br>